ms-iot/iot-core-azure-dm-client/docs/reboot-management.md

 The device responds immediately with the following JSON payload:

 <pre>
-"response" : value (<i>See below</i>)
+"response" : "<i>see below</i>"
+"rejectionReason" : "<i>see below</i>"
 </pre>

 Possible `"response"` values are:

 - `"accepted"` - The reboot request was accepted.
 The device will attempt to reboot momentarily (note: the attempt might fail, see below)
 - `"rejected"` - The device rejected the reboot request.
 The device will not reboot.

-The device might not be in a state that allows reboot.
-For example, it might be in a middle of an important operation that cannot be disrupted.
-If no such condition is detected, the device responds by accepting the request and attempting to reboot.

-Further, the device management client needs to consult the primary app running on the device whether it is acceptable to reboot.
-The app responds based on its business logic which, for interactive apps, might require user consent.
+To get more details, see the `"rejectionReason"` field.

+Possible `"rejectionReason"` values are:

+- `"disabled"` - is returned when the application flags its busy state by calling `"AllowReboots(false)"`.
+- `"inActiveHours"` - is returned when the immediate reboot command is received between the active hours as specified by `windowsUpdatePolicy` (see [Windows Update Management](windows-update-management.md) `desired.microsoft.management.windowsUpdatePolicy.activeHoursStart` and `desired.microsoft.management.windowsUpdatePolicy.activeHoursEnd`).

 The state of the latest reboot request is communicated to the back-end via reported properties as described in [Device Twin Communication](#device-twin-communication) below.

+Note that an immediate roboot request will be 'accepted' initially if it meets the current policy set on the device (namely; outside active hours, and reboot are not disallowed by the application) - however, the request might still be rejected later when the application is intorregated (where it may prompt the application user for a response; for example).
+Such rejection will be expressed in the Device Twin.

 After the device reboots, `"reported.microsoft.management.rebootInfo.lastBootTime"` will be set to a new value.
 This can be used to confirm the reboot took place.